PhilChodrow/PIC16A/syllabus.md

 ## Final Exam

-The final exam for this course will take place during the standard final exam period, at a time TBD.
-The exam will be released at 8am, Pacific Time, on the scheduled day, and will be due at 7:59am, Pacific Time, on the following day.
-The exam is intended to require approximately three hours of effort, but you are free to spend more time on it within the 24 hours.
-This exam is open-book and open-notes.
+The final exam for this course will take place during the standard final exam period, at the time determined by the Registrar's office.
+The final exam **is not a coding exam**.
+Instead, you'll be asked to write very short essays on topics such as:

+- Key concepts in machine learning.
+- Algorithmic bias and the limitations of machine learning.
+- Your role in the project, and what you learned from your experience.

+This exam is not intended to be "tricky."
+If you've been following lectures and actively participating in your group project, you should do fine.

 ## Extra Credit